How to Create an Invoice: A Freelancer's Complete Guide

 Payment instructions

 How should they pay you?
-Include your bank details (account number, routing number, SWIFT/IBAN for international), PayPal link, or any other payment method you accept.
+Include your bank details (account number, routing number, SWIFT/IBAN for international), a PayPal or Wise link, or other payment methods you accept.
+If you use Stripe or similar, a payment link on the invoice beats making clients hunt for instructions in your email signature.

 Notes and terms